FrancescoXX/free-Web3-resources/README.md

 A list of currently active Blockchains projects.
 Sorted Alphabetically.

 - [Algorand](https://www.algorand.com/) Algorand is a blockchain cryptocurrency protocol based on proof of stake and a Byzantine agreement that aims to be scalable.
-- [Arbitrum](https://offchainlabs.com/) The ideal scaling solution for many DeFi apps Arbitrum Rollup can scale any Ethereum contract.
+- [Arbitrum](https://offchainlabs.com/) The ideal scaling solution for many Defi apps Arbitrum Rollup can scale any Ethereum contract.
 - [Avalanche](https://www.avax.network/) Avalanche is a decentralized, open-source blockchain with smart contract functionality.
 - [Binance Smart Chain](https://www.binance.com/en/support/announcement/854415cf3d214371a7b60cf01ead0918) BNB, is the blockchain gas token that fuels transactions on BNB Chain.
 - [BitCoin](https://bitcoin.org/en/) Bitcoin is an innovative payment network and a new kind of money.